The security of your data is our first priority.

 We send SQL over the wire and retrieve only the returned results (“Customer Data”).

 We store these results for up to 48 hours and then permanently delete them.
 This helps to protect your database from too much traffic.

 Your SSH or database credentials are kept strictly private and are securely encrypted using industry standard 128-bit AES Encryption.
 All connections to your database use a read-only transaction.
-Trevor cannot write to your database or update / alter your data in any way.
+Trevor will never write to your database or update / alter your data in any way.

 Customer Data is encrypted at rest and when sent between services.
 Due to the nature of the Service we provide, Customer Data when presented to users is not encrypted beyond your own encryption settings.